Layout drift

 The camera angle, lighting mood, styling props, or room proportions may change the client expectation.

-ARQ is designed to compare the source and output so possible drift can be flagged before client use.
+ARQ automatically compares the source and output so possible drift is flagged before human approval.

 Review, retry, override, approval, and rejection state stays attached to the render attempt.